CONSTITUTION

 Members may propose amendments to the Society’s Constitution or By-Laws under the following procedures:

 - The President shall then, within a reasonable time and with notice to the membership, call for and preside over an amendment caucus.
 The proponents of the amendment shall have an opportunity to present and defend their proposal and answer questions from the Members, and there shall be an opportunity for general debate among all Members present.
 Proponents of the amendment shall designate whether the amendments may be modified within their scope, and such modifications shall require the majority vote of the Members present.
-The President shall otherwise have discretion to set the procedural rules for the amendment caucus.
+The President shall otherwise have the discretion to set the procedural rules for the amendment caucus.

-- An amendment caucus may coincide with the Annual Election, in which case the President shall have discretion to decide when in the caucus the amendment shall be considered.
+- An amendment caucus may coincide with the Annual Election, in which case the President shall have the discretion to decide when in the caucus the amendment shall be considered.
 But an amendment caucus may not coincide with an emergency election or impeachment caucus.

 - Amendments to the Constitution shall require ratification by a two-thirds vote, and amendments to the By-Laws shall require ratification by a majority vote.
 Members must generally be present to vote.
-Absentee voting shall be allowed only in the case of mandatory and unavoidable conflicts and through procedures specified by the President.
+Absentee voting shall be allowed only in the case of mandatory and unavoidable conflicts and through iv. procedures specified by the President.
 But no absentee voting shall be allowed for any amendment that has been modified on the floor to any extent.

-- All amendments are presumed to take immediate effect, but amendments may, by their own terms, specify the times at which provisions begin to apply.
+All amendments are presumed to take immediate effect, but amendments may, by their own terms, specify the times at which provisions begin to apply.

 Section 2 — Scope of By-Laws